-Improve their grade point average
+Improve their grade in the course

 Acquire short-term and long-term study skills